 The Science Labs at ARIS accommodate a wide range of hands-on, practical courses in the natural and experimental sciences appropriate to Years 7 through 13.

 Currently, as we are gradually shifting from the IGCSE programme to the MYP, we have adopted the strategy of smoothly transiting from the skills acquired at the IGCSE level and zoning into the MYP.
-Our year 7 and 8 students are currently on the MYP (1 &2) as we seamlessly phase out the 9 – 11 of the IGCSE.
+Our year 7, 8, 9, and 10 students are currently on the MYP (1-4) as we seamlessly phase-out of the IGCSE.

 In addition, the IB Diploma Programme offers a progression in the shape of Biology, Chemistry, and Physics at Higher or Standard Level.
 Typically a student's choices pair Biology and Chemistry, or Chemistry and Physics.
 These are the best ways of preparing for university study in science-related fields.